 The criteria for a Ted Rogers Graduate Entrance Award include academic excellence, extracurricular/community involvement, and financial need.
 Successful applicants (domestic students only) to the program will receive an application from the administrator before the start of the studies.

-The Indigenous Graduate Student Awards are a suite of awards and bursaries established by the Yeates School of Graduate Studies (YSGS) to support Indigenous students in pursuing graduate education at Toronto Metropolitan University.
+The Black Graduate Student awards are a suite of awards and bursaries established by Yeates School of Graduate Studies (YSGS) to support Black Students pursuing graduate studies.

 The Indigenous Graduate Student Awards comprise of an award and a bursary established by the Yeates School of Graduate Studies to support Indigenous students in pursuing graduate education at Toronto Met.
 These awards recognize excellence and/or alleviate some of the financial burden associated with graduate education.

 The Supporting Aboriginal Graduate Enhancement (SAGE) Award has been established by a friend of the Rotary Club through the Toronto Eglinton Rotary Charitable Foundation to encourage Indigenous students to pursue graduate studies with the hope of increasing the number of Indigenous Peoples entering careers in academia.

 Indspire is a national Indigenous-led registered charity that invests in the education of Indigenous Peoples for the long term benefit of these individuals, their families and communities, and Canada.
 They offer a number of bursaries, awards and scholarships (external link) for post-secondary students with deadlines throughout the year.